 Hotel Inglaterra is the oldest hotel in the city and although above most backpackers budget it’s a great place to get information.
 Head to the rooftop to find cheap cocktails in Havana (3CUC), WiFi and views over Parque Central and El Capitolio.

-The top 10 things to do in Havana Cuba
+What are the top places to visit in Havana Cuba

 El Capitolio Building – the seat of the Cuban government.
 It has recently been restored, with the help of the Russians, with a beautiful gold dome.